zhiwenh/delib/README.md

 ## To connect with other private blockchains

-Get the geth enode address you wish to connect with and add it to ```{blockchain: {staticNodes: [ ] }} ```in ```delib.js```.
+Get the geth enode addresses you wish to connect with and add it to ```{ blockchain: {staticNodes: [ ] } } ``` in ```delib.js```.
 If they are running a blockchain with the same identity and genesis file as you, then syncing will begin.

 Your enode address is shown when you start up the development blockchain.
 It will look like this: ```enode://f4642fa65af50cfdea8fa7414a5def7bb7991478b768e296f5e4a54e8b995de102e0ceae2e826f293c481b5325f89be6d207b003382e18a8ecba66fbaf6416c0@33.4.2.1:30303```

-You can have multiple blockchains synced on your computer by configuring them with an unique rpc port and network p2p port.
+You can have multiple blockchains synced on your computer by configuring them with an unique RPC port and network p2p port.
 By default these are 8545 and 30303 respectively.
 </br>

 <a name="examples"></a>